 Coronary artery ligation in rats

-Myocardial infarction is the result from coronary artery occlusion with thrombus or plaque.
+Myocardial infarction results from coronary artery occlusion caused by thrombus formation or atherosclerotic plaque.

 Surgical permanent or temporary coronary artery ligation in rats can recreate human myocardial infarction.
 After recreating the disease models, left ventricular dilation, reduction of cardiac function, and myocardial fibrosis are observed.